Army Credentialing Assistance / Army Cool

 - CA will pay expenses for classroom, hands-on, online/blended training and associated materials to include: manuals, study guides, textbooks, processing fees, test fees, related fees for continuing education requirements, and recertification of credentials.

-- For help you can contact Cameron Smith or use this slide show for step-by-step instructions.
+- For help you can contact Cameron Smith.

 The Department of Defense and the Department of the Army are neither affiliated with nor endorse Intellectual Point.